luciopaiva/template-typescript-rollup/README.md

 This is a keep-it-simple template for writing TypeScript that can run as both web and CLI apps using Rollup as a bundler and browser-sync to help with development.

+Beware that this is not ready for production.
+It is intended as a working ground for proof-of-concept projects.
+For example, .ts files will be copied to the destination folder during the build phase to help when debugging on the browser.

 The project also supports unit testing and code coverage.
-Debugging works wells in WebStorm.
+Debugging works well in WebStorm.

+It deploys with pixi.js and d3.js support, but they're there really as an example of how to include third-party libraries.
+Of course, they may be of use if you intend to work with any kind of visualization.

 ## How to use it?